jlmc/hibernate-tunings/bean-validation/README.md

 ###### More about Validation-groups

-- `javax.persistence.validation.group.pre-persist`
+- `jakarta.persistence.validation.group.pre-persist`

 Defines the group or list of groups to validate before persisting an entity.
-This is a comma separated fully qualified class name string (eg com.acme.groups.Common or com.acme.groups.Common, javax.validation.groups.Default).
+This is a comma separated fully qualified class name string (eg com.acme.groups.Common or com.acme.groups.Common, jakarta.validation.groups.Default).
 Defaults to the Bean Validation default group.

-- `javax.persistence.validation.group.pre-update`
+- `jakarta.persistence.validation.group.pre-update`
-javax.persistence.validation.group.pre-update defines the group or list of groups to validate before updating an entity.
-This is a comma separated fully qualified class name string (eg com.acme.groups.Common or com.acme.groups.Common, javax.validation.groups.Default).
+jakarta.persistence.validation.group.pre-update defines the group or list of groups to validate before updating an entity.
+This is a comma separated fully qualified class name string (eg com.acme.groups.Common or com.acme.groups.Common, jakarta.validation.groups.Default).
 Defaults to the Bean Validation default group.

-- `javax.persistence.validation.group.pre-remove`
+- `jakarta.persistence.validation.group.pre-remove`
-javax.persistence.validation.group.pre-remove defines the group or list of groups to validate before persisting an entity.
-This is a comma separated fully qualified class name string (eg com.acme.groups.Common or com.acme.groups.Common, javax.validation.groups.Default).
+jakarta.persistence.validation.group.pre-remove defines the group or list of groups to validate before persisting an entity.
+This is a comma separated fully qualified class name string (eg com.acme.groups.Common or com.acme.groups.Common, jakarta.validation.groups.Default).
 Defaults to no group.